KennethWussmann/panthora/docs/usage/label-printing.md

 ### Editing and Customization

-Tory supports printing on label rolls, automatically generating a PDF of labels based on user-defined settings.
+Panthora supports printing on label rolls, automatically generating a PDF of labels based on user-defined settings.

 Adjustments may be necessary to achieve optimal label sizing, but the available settings accommodate a broad spectrum of label dimensions.